 You are welcome to use Piazza to discuss course material, including homework assignments.
 However, you should be careful to not violate the academic integrity policy in your discussions on Piazza.
 You are forbidden from posting any answers to homework assignments on the Piazza discussion board.
-Also, you should not post any code for the projects on Piazza without prior approval from the instructor.
-If you want help with your code, you should seek out the instructor during his office hours.
-If you cannot make the instructor's office hours, you should attempt to make alternative arrangements with him.
+Also, you should not post any code for the projects on Piazza without prior approval from the instructor - please see the TAs or instructor in our office hours for direct assistance with code.

-The instructor will attempt to monitor the responses posted on Piazza by students, however it is not the responsibility of the instructional staff to verify the fine points of each student response.
+The instructors and TAs will attempt to monitor the responses posted on Piazza by students, however it is not the responsibility of the staff to verify the fine points of student responses.